robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py DoverDistrictCouncil https://collections.dover.gov.uk/property/XXXXXXXXXXX
 ```

-Note: Replace XXXXXXXXXXXX with your UPRN.
+Note: Replace XXXXXXXXXXX with your UPRN.
 To get the UPRN, you can use [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---